 is a protocol developed by Apple Inc. in 2013.
 In short, iBeacon technology allows mobile applications to understand their position on a micro-local scale, and deliver location-specific contextual content to users based on their proximity.
 The underlying communication technology is Bluetooth Low Energy (BLE).
-The protocol take advantages of the BLE technology to bring about very low powered broadcasting devices that could alert users of its presence.
-By adding certain parameters into the advertising data packet, the broadcasting device can be used to transmit location specific information.
-The most common use case of such iBeacon devices would be in the brick and mortar shops, where business owners want to transmit location specific promotion or to track their shoppers who have their shop specific app installed in their smartphones.
+The protocol takes advantage of the BLE technology to bring about very low-powered broadcasting devices that could alert users of its presence.
+By adding certain parameters to the advertising data packet, the broadcasting device can be used to transmit location specific information.
+The most common use case of such iBeacon devices would be in the brick and mortar shops, where business owners want to transmit location-specific promotions or to track their shoppers who have their shop-specific app installed on their smartphones.
 Of course, privacy is always a running concern for the user tracking implementation but with the latest mobile OS, users can prevent their privacy from being breached.
-The caveat is that the users have to be tech savvy enough to know how to do that.
+The caveat is that the users have to be tech-savvy enough to know how to do that.

 – Google’s latest beacon protocol.
 Stay tuned for that.

-For those really curious about the type of projects we have done using iBeacon and other Beacon protocols, I will just say that there are various combinations but mostly it boils down to users' behavioral monitoring based on location.
-We focused on the product development, so our clients could remain focused on their customers buy-in and marketing.
+For those really curious about the type of projects we have done using iBeacon and other Beacon protocols, I will just say that there are various combinations but mostly it boils down to users' behavioural monitoring based on location.
+We focused on product development, so our clients could remain focused on their customer's buy-in and marketing.

 iBeacon advertising protocol

-iBeacon is an one way transmitting protocol.
+iBeacon is a one-way transmitting protocol.
 You have to set the device to be non-connectable and always stay in advertising mode.
 The reason for non-connectable should be a no-brainer because if you are connected, BLE will not advertise.
 To save power, you will want to broadcast in a longer time interval.
-You can try a 100ms broadcasting interval and slowly fine-tune from there.
+You can try a 100ms broadcasting interval and slowly fine-tune it from there.